opencor/opencor.github.io/user/_sources/plugins/simulation/simulationExperimentView.rst.txt

 It consists of two main parts, the first of which allows you to customise the simulation, the solver(s) and the model parameters, as well as to specify which graphs to plot.
 The second part is used to plot the requested graphs.
-In the **Parameters** section, all the model parameters have an icon associated with them to highlight their type:
+In the **Parameters** section, all the model parameters have an icon associated with them, to highlight their type:

 | |iconVoi|              Variable of integration
 | |iconConstant|         (Editable) constant